"Momma can we have some Maggi Pakora today!" Pasta asked yesterday!

 I know it sounds weird; I mean Maggi Pakora is a bit out there but Pasta loves it!
 Basically, she loves Maggi in any form.

-The recipe I am going to share today; is one of the Pasta's favorite, Maggi Pakora.
-I try to add as many as veggies as possible along with boiled egg to make the Maggi Pakora much healthier.
-Moreover, it increases the taste too.
-This is something I pack for her lunchbox once in a while.
+The recipe I am going to share today is one of the Pasta's favorites: Maggi Pakora.
+I try to add as many veggies as possible along with boiled eggs to make the Maggi Pakora much healthier.
+Moreover, it increases the taste, too.
+I pack this for her lunchbox once in a while.

 Here's how I make Maggi Pakoda at Debjanir Rannaghar!